emadeldeen24/TS-TCC/README.md

 # TS-TCC
-About Implementation of the IJCAI-21 work: "Time-Series Representation Learning via Temporal and Contextual Contrasting"
+### Implementation of the IJCAI-21 work: "Time-Series Representation Learning via Temporal and Contextual Contrasting"
+#### *by: Emadeldeen Eldele, Mohamed Ragab, Zhenghua Chen, Min Wu, Chee Keong Kwoh, Xiaoli Li and Cuntai Guan*

 # The source code will be published soon.